artkonekt/concord/README.md

 Concord at first is a Laravel 5.3+ [package](https://laravel.com/docs/5.3/packages) (Service Provicder).
 Concord also defines a set of rules and recommendations that help you to better structure complex systems.

+## Basics

+Concord [Modules](docs/modules.md) are libraries that are designed to:

+- contain basic or boilerplate functionality for applications;
+- they are designed to be used by multiple, different applications;
+- their basic behavior is subject to customization in the application;
+- should be as decoupled as possible;
+- are always coupled to Laravel and Concord;

 ## Installation

 #### With Composer